azurenoops/ref-scca-enclave-landing-zone-starter/docs/11-e2e-githubaction.md

 # Deploying the Mission Enclave with Web App Service workload E2E using GitHub Actions

-To deploy the Mission Enclave with Web App Service workload, we'll setup a GitHub Actions CI/CD workflow that will build and deploy our application whenever we push new commits to the main branch of our repository.
+To deploy the Mission Enclave with Web App Service with Azure SQL workload, we'll setup a GitHub Actions CI/CD workflow that will build and deploy our application whenever we push new commits to the main branch of our repository.

 ## What's CI/CD?